carbon-design-system/design-system-website/src/content/components/select/usage.md

 ### Styling Select dropdowns

 It is strongly recommended not to style Select dropdowns due to accessibility purposes.
-One of the [WCAG 2.0 standards](https://www.w3.org/TR/WCAG20-TECHS/G202.html) for accessibility is “Ensuring keyboard control for all functionality.”
+One of the <a href="https://www.w3.org/TR/WCAG20-TECHS/G202.html" target=blank>WCAG 2.0 standards</a> for accessibility is “Ensuring keyboard control for all functionality.”
 CSS alternatives to `select` elements to not meet this requirement.

 ---
 ***
 >
 ![Select element rendered in Chrome](images/select-usage-2.png) _Rendering of Select element in Chrome_